Euphorbia cotinifolia L.

 Caribbean Copper Plant, Caribbean Copper Bush, Smoketree Spurge, Tropical Smoke Bush, Mexican Shrubby Spurge, Red Spurge

 Aklema cotinifolia, Alectoroctonum cotinifolium, Euphorbia scotana, Tithymalus cotinifolius

-Euphorbia cotinifolia is a tropical shrub usually under 10 feet (3 m) tall but can grow up to 18 feet (5.4 m) tall and be trained as a small tree.
-The upright gray purplish stems hold on long petioles the thin, slightly fleshy and ovate shaped leaves that are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) wide and have a beautiful coppery reddish purple color.
-Flowering occurs in late spring to mid summer and while the tiny flowers at branch tips are not showy, the small cream to pale yellow bracts stand out attractively out against the red foliage.
+Euphorbia cotinifolia is a tropical shrub usually under 10 feet (3 m) tall, but it can grow up to 18 feet (5.4 m) tall and be trained as a small tree.
+Stems are upright, purplish, and hold on long petioles the thin, slightly fleshy, ovate leaves with a beautiful deep burgundy color.
+The leaves are up to 4 inches (10 cm) long and up to 3 inches (7.5 cm) wide.
+Flowering occurs in late spring to mid-summer.
+While the tiny flowers at branch tips are not showy, the small cream to pale yellow bracts stand out attractively against the red foliage.